Analysis Based on factual reporting, although it incorporates the expertise of the author/producer and may offer interpretations and conclusions.

 Defying the Odds

-Enbridge would have to reroute the pipeline outside of the tribal boundary.
-The rerouted pipeline would be 41 miles long and cost the company $450 million.
-And though the reroute wouldn’t cross the reservation, it would still cut through the Lake Superior watershed that fills the Bad River.
+Enbridge’s proposed workaround is to reroute the pipeline to avoid crossing the Bad River Tribe’s land.
+The new segment of pipeline would be 41 miles long and would cost the company $450 million.
+Though the reroute wouldn’t cross the reservation, it would still cut through the Lake Superior watershed that fills the Bad River.

 The Bad River Band is not looking for monetary damages.
 They want [Line 5] out of the watershed.”